ernestbuffington/PHP-Carterfone/README.md

 # PHP-Carterfone
  An application used to migrate external applications into PHP-AN602.
 It also takes care of connecting user websites/portals to the 86it Devlopers Network Hub.
-It is used for the automation of federated database setup.
+It is used for the automation of federated and NoSQL database setup.

 # What is meant by federated database?